 How to Find the Right Volleyball Camp or Volleyball Tournament for Your Recruiting Process

-Volleyball tournaments and volleyball camps can be a great way for athletes to compete in front of multiple coaches at the same time and show off their skillset.
+Volleyball camps and tournaments can be a great way for athletes to compete in front of multiple coaches at the same time and show off their skillset.
 The most important events for college-bound volleyball players to attend are the USA Volleyball National Qualifiers and the early club season non-national qualifier tournaments (MLK weekend and President’s Day weekend multi-day tournaments).
 We’ll explain why these events are crucial to the recruiting process and we’ll dive into the other types of volleyball camps and recruiting events that athletes should attend to maximize exposure to college coaches.

 Before the event: Always reach out to coaches of interest